Stress and Asthma

 - Provide encouragement and help you follow your prescribed asthma treatment plan.

 Practice Relaxation Exercises.
 Relaxation exercises combine deep breathing, releasing of muscle tension, and clearing of negative thoughts.
 If you practice these exercises regularly, you can use relaxation exercises when needed to lessen the negative effects of stress.
 Relaxation exercises include diaphragmatic and pursed lip breathing, imagery, repetitive phrases (repeating a phrase that triggers a physical relaxation, such as "relax and let go"), and progressive muscle relaxation.
-Many commercial audiotapes, CDs, and books that teach these exercises are available.
+Many commercial CDs and books that teach these exercises are available.